 My name is Candace Nast and I’m a graduate of the M.A.
 History program at the University of Windsor in Windsor, Ontario, Canada.
 In 2007, I completed an undergraduate degree in women’s studies with a minor in applied information technology.

-My M.A. research explored the decline of homebirth on Pelee Island, Ontario, a small Island in Lake Erie and the place where my father and grandmother were born.
+In 2012, I completed a Masters in History at the University of Windsor.
+My M.A. research explored the decline of homebirth on Pelee Island, Ontario, a small Island in Lake Erie and the place where my father, grandmother, and great-grandmother were born.
 I collected oral histories of women who became mothers there between 1930 and 1950 and wrote about the connection between childbirth, mothering, and women’s work in rural Canada in the mid-twentieth century.

 I’m currently working on mapping some of my M.A. project (and a few other women’s history projects.
 I ♥ maps!)
 I was accepted to the Ph.D.
-History program at the University of Waterloo, but haven’t made up my mind about that yet.
+History program at the University of Waterloo for Fall 2010, but haven’t made up my mind about that yet with a big complicated knot in my stomach, declined to attend.

 I have been blogging since 2005.
 This blog brings together all my writing into one place: tech, history, activist, and feminist.